len-mar/lombok-practice/README.md

 # 💡 Practice: Lombok University

 ## 📒 Description
-Basic Service/Repo/Class setup to practice Lombok annotations, in context of a University Service managing Courses, Teachers and Students.
+Basic setup for practicing Lombok annotations in a University Service managing Courses, Teachers, and Students, including Service, Repository, and Class layers.

 ## ✅ Concepts/Stack in Focus
 - Lombok Annotations: Constructors, Data, Value, With